Eater App Experience

 How it began

 Eater.com has several types of content.
 Editorial stories, reviews, video, heat maps, city guides, all serve to inform on the latest in culinary news.
 There are also topic sections in the navigation.
 Features, cities, video, travel, pop culture, reviews, tech, policy, books.
 Each topic has stories related to the topic sections.
-The complex content would gain much more engagement as an app in my opinion, with more features that help users save and find the content they love.
+The complex content would gain much more engagement as an app in my opinion.
+I audited a few mobile webpages and found several usability and visual treatments that could be improved upon for the app.

 Questions to answer: